nothingnone/Note/Notes/python.md

 class child(parent1, parent2):
 	super.func()
-# multi inherit, and diamond inherit
+# multi inherit, and diamond inherit. search method in principls as follows.
-# from sub to parent, wide
+# from sub to parent, wide-first, in turn, only once.
 ```

 ### Decorator